-The squad will travel to South Africa after the Japan fixture to play matches against the four franchises – Bulls, Lions, Sharks and Stormers – as well as South Africa A and the three Tests against the world champions.
+The squad will travel to South Africa after the Japan fixture to play five warm-up matches and the three Tests against the world champions.

 The original schedule had the Lions travelling around South Africa, but due to the Covid-19 pandemic matches will now be played in just three cities – Cape Town, Johannesburg and Pretoria.